Piano Concerto No. 20 (Mozart): I. Allegro

-The first movement starts off the concerto in the dark tonic key of D minor with the strings restlessly but quietly building up to a full forte.
+The first movement starts off the concerto in the tonic key of D minor with the strings restlessly but quietly building up to a full forte.
+Music critic Michael Steinberg calls this opening as "all atmosphere and gesture–no theme".
+It is then followed by the second theme, played by the woodwinds before being overtaken by the tutti orchestra.

-The theme is quickly taken up by the piano soloist and developed throughout the long movement.
+The solo piano then introduces a new theme, whose construction is described by Robert Levin as "a masterful balance of expressive and narrative detail".
 A slightly brighter mood exists in the second theme of F major (the relative major), but it never becomes jubilant.
-The timpani further heighten the tension in the coda before the cadenza.
+The timpani further heighten the tension in the coda before the cadenza starts.
 The movement ends on a quiet note.

 II.
-Romanze
+Romance

-The Romanze second movement, in B♭ major, is a five-part rondo (ABACA) with a coda.
+The Romance second movement, in B♭ major, is a five-part rondo (ABACA) with a coda.
 The trumpets and timpani are not used in this movement.
 The beginning features a solo piano playing the flamboyant and charming main B♭ major melody without accompaniment.
-This lyrical, passionate, tender and romantic melody paints a picture of peace and a sense of harmony between the piano and the orchestra and has also inspired its title 'Romanze'.
+This lyrical, passionate, tender and romantic melody paints a picture of peace and a sense of harmony between the piano and the orchestra and has also inspired its title 'Romance'.

 Halfway through, the piece moves on to the second episode (part C), where instead of the beautiful melody, a storm sets in.
 The new stormy material is a turbulent, agitated and ominous theme, in the relative key of G minor, which greatly contrasts with the peaceful mood at the starting of the movement.
 Though the storm section begins abruptly and without transition, after a transition back to the tonic key of B♭ major we are greeted once again with the previously heard melody, which returns as the movement is nearing its end.
 The movement ends with an ascending arpeggio that is light and delicate, gradually becoming a faint whisper.